eldooriomar/PHBS_MLF_2018/README.md

 ![summary](https://user-images.githubusercontent.com/43052624/48114312-8724a700-e299-11e8-86e6-2bc53ce08bbf.png)

-In conclusion, the best model is the decision tree with a mean accuracy of 73.95%.
-The 3 most important features in decision tree model are: Casualty Class_Pedestrian, Road Surface_Dry, Road Surface_Wet or Damp.
+The best model is the decision tree with a mean accuracy of 73.95%.
+We can conclude that the 3 most important features that affect the severity of an automotive accident are: Casualty Class_Pedestrian, Road Surface_Dry, Road Surface_Wet or Damp.